wikimedia/design-codex/packages/codex-docs/component-demos/multiselect-lookup/multiselect-lookup.md

 ];
 </script>

-A LookupMultiselect is a predictive input that presents a dropdown menu with suggestions based on the current input value.
+A MultiselectLookup is a predictive input that presents a dropdown menu with suggestions based on the current input value.
 Multiple items can be selected, and selections are represented as chips.

 ## Demos